DaneshJoy/bronchoscopy/README.md

     ```
 --------------
 ### For PyInstaller (creating .exe file)
-1. Activate the `bronchovision` environment.
+1. Activate the `bronchovision` environment or create a new one.
 2. Install packages from `requirements_installer.txt`.
 3. Run `Make_exe.bat` and wait for it to finish.
 4. Find the created file[s] in `dist\BronchoVision`